 Christina travels with her husband…mmm…what did he say?

-At first Christina’s husband was apprehensive.
+At first, Christina’s husband was apprehensive.
 “He didn’t like the idea that much.
-He didn’t want to be hassled during the holiday; he thought it was a big deal, however he agreed to give it a try.
+He didn’t want to be hassled during the holiday and thought it was a big deal.
+However, he agreed to give it a try.
 I then told my idea to the tour company in Madagascar.
 They were very grateful that we were going to take some time to help out.
 So I asked how can we go about it.
 Should we buy school supplies for the children and food for the adults?
 The majority of children do not go to school, stationery is useless; it’s better to buy rice, soap, toothpaste and toothbrushes they told me.
-Then I asked how much do these items approximately cost so that I would know how much items I could buy with my budget.
+Then I asked how much do these items approximately cost so that I would know how many items I could buy with my budget.
 To give you an idea with 17 Euro we bought a 50kg sack of rice.
 Then I also told the idea to the tour guide in Tanzania who also loved the idea and was really happy to help.
-In fact he knew about a Maasai school that really needed some help.
+In fact, he knew about a Maasai school that really needed some help.
 So he then offered to drive us to a supermarket where we bought school supplies and teaching aids for the teachers as well.”

 “We should not identify almsgiving simply with a hastily given monetary offering.
 Stop and look in the face, look in the eyes, of the person who is asking for my help.

 Is travelling with a purpose better than having a whole holiday for yourself?